Crowd Counting with Decomposed Uncertainty: Uncertainty in Neural Networks

 \subsection{Bootstrap ensemble}

 Bootstrap is a simple technique for producing a distribution over functions with theoretical guarantees \cite{bickel1981some}.
 It is also general in terms of the class of models that we can accommodate.
 In its most common form, a bootstrap method takes as input a dataset $\mathcal{D}$ and a function $f_\theta$.
 We can transform the original dataset $\mathcal{D}$ into $K$ different datasets $\{ \mathcal{D}_k \}_{k=1}^K$'s of cardinality equal to that of the original data $\mathcal{D}$ that is sampled uniformly with replacement.

 Then we train $K$ different models.
 For each model $f_{\theta_k}$, we train the model on the dataset $\mathcal{D}_k$.
-So each of these models is trained on data from the same distribution but on a different dataset.
+So each of these models is trained on data from the same distribution but a different dataset.
 Then if we want to approximate sampling from the distribution of functions, we sample uniformly an integer $k$ from 1 to $K$ and use the corresponding function $f_{\theta_k}$.

 In cases of using neural networks as base models $f_{\theta_k}$, bootstrap ensemble maintains a set of $K$ neural networks $\{ f_{\theta_k} \}_{k=1}^K$ independently on $K$ different bootstrapped subsets of the data.
 It treats each network as independent samples from the weight distribution.
 In contrast to traditional Bayesian approaches discussed earlier, bootstrapping is a frequentist method, but with the use of the prior distribution, it could approximate the posterior in a simple manner.
-Also it scales nicely to high-dimensional spaces, since it only requires point estimates of the weights.
+Also, it scales nicely to high-dimensional spaces, since it only requires point estimates of the weights.
 However, one major drawback is that computational load increase linearly with respect to the number of base models.
-In the following section, we discuss how to mitigate this issue and still maintain a reasonable uncertainty estimates.
+In the following section, we discuss how to mitigate this issue and still maintain reasonable uncertainty estimates.